OSAS/rh-events/2013/EclipseCon.md

 <https://community.jboss.org/en/tools/blog/2012/07/30/observations-from-two-year-of-ping-backs-from-jboss-tools-users>
 and <http://jboss.org/tools/usage> for details/source code.

+## Marketing an Open Source Project
+### Name: Dave Neary
+### Time: March 26 2013, 14:15 - 14:50
+### Room: Harborview Ballroom 2

+Marketing is something we all do, whether we realise it or not.
+Marketing in Open Source starts when you're writing the software - who am I writing for?
+What will it do?
+Where will I announce it?
+I need a website!
+Marketing a project involves having a vision that attracts people to your project, knowing your target audience and how to reach them, and tailoring a product to meet their needs.
+Marketing an Open Source project also involves working transparently, providing opportunities for contribution, and setting a culture that makes people want to hang out and work to help realise your vision.

+I'll give you tools to help express your vision; to identify with your target audience and deliver something they will love; and to grow your project over time.
+There is no magic pill, and you'll have to use the tools to see results.
+But there is a way of thinking about marketing which is natural, and from which good things flow, from good website design, better return on time going to conferences, and a healthy, pleasant, growing community.

 ## A tale about a Big SVN to Git Migration
 ### Name: Max Rydahl Andersen